 One night at a Kinko’s on the East side of town, Meredith discovered the underground movement of zines – kids making and distributing their own handmade books of poetry, personal stories, and comics.
 She was hooked, and started a zine distro and DIY press called Sweet Anthem Press.
 Meredith wrote more than a dozen zines and published chapbooks from her fellow poets in the English department in the early aughts.
 She found likeminded friends and built a community through post office boxes the world over.

 When Meredith became pregnant in 2015, the doctors told her pregnancy might kill her.
-In one of the most difficult decisions of her life, she chose focusing on motherhood and her health over the high-pressure job of running her beloved startup.
+It turned out, they were wrong.
+But, in one of the most difficult decisions of her life, she chose to focus on motherhood and her health instead of the high-pressure job of running her beloved startup.
 The company was acquired by new ownership, and continues on in Portland, OR. today, where it enjoys better tacos.

 Eight years later, Meredith is a highly sought after content strategist and creative director for digitally-native consumer goods brands.
 She also writes fiction, poetry, and music.
 She has launched a micropress that seeks to elevate the analog zine and chapbook movement.
 And, in general, does her best to enjoy life in Seattle with her daughter.